The SMARTness of nutrition commitments

 Ideally, commitments should have a realistic timeframe for delivery (achievement), with some commitments having a longer timeframe, and others a shorter one.
 In all cases, commitments should specify key goals to be achieved within the realistic timeframe.

-‘Time-bound’ identifies and defines the following ingredient for each commitment goal:
+‘Time-bound’ identifies and defines the following ingredients for each commitment:

-- The commitment period, specifying the commitment period start and end dates.
+- The commitment period, specifying the commitment start and end dates.

 Within this section we provide examples of SMART nutrition commitments across the nutrition action categories introduced in the GNR nutrition action classification system (see The Nutrition Action Classification System).